Tuesday 10 November 1964

 The Golden Silence Written by Raymond Bowers, Directed by James Ferman

 Sir Gordon Revidge (Norman Tyrrell) meets James Cameron-Grant MP (Peter Jeffrey) observed by Don Henderson (Jack Watling) and Laura Challis (Wendy Gifford)

-“Whenever I encounter a one-way street in France, I hesitate.
-I very so often find myself the only one obeying the sign.”
+“Whenever I encounter a one-way street in France, halfway down I hesitate.
+I so often find myself the only driver obeying the sign.”
 Sir Gerald Merle.

 French intelligence intercept a spy with film of Corbett’s Veetol and make their own copy before returning the film to the British.
 Camille Tonelier (Robert Macleod), Minister of the newly constituted Bureau for the Integration of Expenditure, shows the film to Evrais (Henry McCarthy) whose firm is developing the French VTOL.
 Evrais agrees that the two planes are similar but Tonelier has a radical solution..